 Being diagnosed with pelvic organ prolapse, you have probably heard of pessaries.
 Either your doctor mentioned them to you or you did some research on the web.
-Lets take a look at pessaries and examine whether they are a good treatment method.
+Let us take a look at pessaries and examine whether they are a good treatment method.

 What is a pessary?